dyninc/oci-dns-migration-script/README.md

 ## IMPORTANT TIPS (IF YOU HAVE ADVANCED SERVICES AND USE THIS SCRIPT)

-Using this script for zones with Advanced Services will require careful zone adjustments in order to replicate your service within OCI.
+Using this script for zones with Advanced Services is not currently supported and will require careful zone adjustments in order to replicate your service within OCI.

 If you are migrating a zone with Traffic Director (TD): On the node attached to your TD Service you should expect to see several service-related sub-nodes which will need to be removed